zichuan-liu/IB4LLMs/README.md

 ## Citing IBProtector
-> 🌟 If you find this resource helpful, please consider star this repository and cite our research:
+> 🌟 If you find this resource helpful, please consider starting this repository and cite our research:
 ```tex
 @misc{liu2024protecting,
       title={Protecting Your LLMs with Information Bottleneck},